vZMA/ZMA/README.md

 The repository structure is structured as follows:

-- archive/ *(this folder contains various versions of the files as they existed upon conversion to a git repo on 2019.04.27)*</li>
+- archive/ *(various versions of the files as they existed upon conversion to a git repo on 2019.04.27)*</li>
-- docs/ *(this folder contains the active docs used to manage the facility, including a reconstituted file history)*
+- docs/ *active docs used to manage the facility, including a reconstituted file history*
+  - aircraft/ *aircraft data for VRC clients*
-  - pof/
+  - pof/ *position files*
-  - alias/
+  - alias/ *alias files for clients*
-  - sector/
+  - sector/ *sector files*
-  - vATIS/
+  - vATIS/ *vATIS templates*

 ## Contact